brainlife/amaretti/docs/_pages/detail.md

   nav: "docs"
 ---

+> DRAFT

 ## *Meta* Workflow Orchestration Service

-A complex scientific workflow often involves computations on multiple computing resourcess.
-For example, some parts of the workflow maybe most suited to be executed on large high throughput computing cluster where other parts may be executed on GPU or high memory capable clusteres, or even VMs.
-The choice of resource may also depends on availablity of certain applications, licenses, or current resource conditions.
+A complex scientific workflow often involves computations on multiple computing resources.
+For example, some parts of the workflow maybe most suited to be executed on large high throughput computing cluster where other parts may be executed on GPU or high memory capable clusters, or even VMs.
+The choice of resource may also depends on availability of certain applications, licenses, or current resource conditions.
 It is very rare that entire workflow can be computed on a single computing resource from beginning to the end, and user must often deal with choosing appropriate resources, and manage data transfer between those resources.

-This is particularly true for workflow involving "Big Data"; where the size of the input data exceeds the capability of a computing resources, or the number of inputs (number of `subjects`) are simply too large to be practically handled by a single computing resource.
+This is particularly true for workflow involving "Big Data"; where the size of the input data exceeds the capability of a computing resources, or the number of inputs (or *subjects*) are simply too large to be practically handled by a single computing resource.

 Researchers then must learn how to use those diverse set of resources and orchestrate the entire workflow across institutional boundaries or across different computing paradigms such as HPC v.s.
 DHTC.

+Also, as scientific workflow becomes more complex, different parts of the workflow maybe required to run on certain resources simply because they are developed by different developers with familarity to different types of resources, such is the case for Brain-Life where each app can be executed in resources that developers intended to run it on.

-A goal of Amaretti is to provide a layer on top of various computing resources, and allow users to orchestrate their workflows by handling data transfer between resources, determine which resource to run requested services, and monitor task status.
+A goal of Amaretti is to provide a layer on top of various computing resources, and allow client applications to orchestrate their workflows by handling data transfer between resources, determine which resource to run requested services, and monitor task status.
 Amaretti relies on local batch systems, or workflow orchestration libraries to actually run programs on each computing resources.
 Therefore, Amaretti can be considered to be a `meta` workflow orchestration service.

 ## About Amaretti Service

-Amaretti is a collection of microservices written in nodejs, and administrator can install it on docker.
-User interacts with Amaretti through REST API, and a single instance of Amaretti can support multiple users.
+Amaretti is a collection of microservices written in nodejs, and administrator can install via on docker.
+Client applications interact with Amaretti through REST API, and a single instance of Amaretti can support multiple users.
 A user allows Amaretti to access their computing resources by configuring public ssh key generated for each resource.
 A user can then send a request to run tasks, and Amaretti will take care of determining where to run those tasks, staging input data, start and monitor the task.

-Amaretti can run any service as long as it is published on public github repo, the serice is configured by the resoure administrator, and user has access to the resource that the service is enabled.

 ## ABCD-spec

-Amaretti can run any service that confirms to [ABCD Specification](https://github.com/brain-life/abcd-spec) This lightweight specification allows service developer to define `hooks` which will do following operations.
+Amaretti can run any service that are published on github.com as public repository and confirms to [ABCD Specification](https://github.com/brain-life/abcd-spec) This lightweight specification allows service developer to define `hooks` which will do following operations.

 1. How to start the service on a resource.
 2. How to monitor the service once it's started.